 Lying on the banks of the River Derwent, Derby is one of the most energetic and creative cities in the UK.
-The city suffered the consequences of the industrial decline that took place in the eighties, but it has bounced back, thanks to its remarkable cultural developments and a renewed riverfront.
+It suffered the consequences of the industrial decline that took place in the eighties but has bounced back, thanks to its remarkable cultural developments and a renewed riverfront.

 Tip 1: Get cheaper fares by planning ahead

 Get deals on your online train tickets to Derby by buying as early as possible.
-Advance tickets are available from 12 before the departure date but demand for them is high so we'd recommend buying as quickly as possible.
-If there are still advance tickets left, it is possible to purchase advance tickets up to 1 hr before your train is departing, though they may already be sold out.
+Advance tickets are available from 12 weeks before the departure date; demand for them is high, so we'd recommend buying as quickly as possible.
+If there are still advance tickets left, it is possible to purchase them up to 1 hr before your train departs.

 Tip 2: No additional booking fees

 Split My Fare doesn't charge a fee to book your tickets, unlike some other retailers.
 The only charge we make is 10% of what you save if we split your fare for you; we won't charge you if there is no split.

-Use the Delay Repay scheme if you don't get to your destination on time, even if your journey is only delayed by 15 minutes you might be eligible for a refund.
-Check the delay policy on the website of the railway company you are traveling with and claim your compensation from them.
+Use the Delay Repay scheme when you don't get to your destination on time.
+If there is a 15-minute delay to your journey, you might be eligible for a refund.
+Check the delay policy on the website of the operating company you travelled with and claim your compensation from them.

 Tip 4: Avoid busier routes

-The price of railway tickets is mainly based on demand so the busier the route the more expensive your fare will be.
-If you stick to quieter lines at off-peak times you could make the best savings.
+Demand affects the price of railway tickets.
+The busier the route, the more expensive your fare will be.
+If you stick to quieter lines at off-peak times, you could make the best savings.

 Derby is on the Midland mainline, with regular trains coming from London St. Pancras and Sheffield.
-It is about a five-minute walk from both the city centre and the local bus terminal.
+The station is about a five-minute walk from both the city centre and the local bus terminal.

-The city is compact, which makes it easy for pedestrians to navigate.
-You can start at the Derby Market Hall, a historic market that houses a mix of modern and traditional stalls, completed in 1866 the building features impressive Victorian architecture.
-From the market hall, you can head to the Arboretum, known for being England’s first public park; this picturesque park is located near the city centre and features a vast collection of trees.
+The city is small, which makes it easy for pedestrians to navigate.
+You can start at the Derby Market Hall, a historic market that houses a mix of modern and traditional stalls.
+Completed in 1866 the building features impressive Victorian architecture.
+From the market hall, you can head to the Arboretum, known for being England’s first public park; it is located near the city centre and features a vast collection of trees.

 Tip 5: Save money and book together

-When traveling with between 3-9 people you can get a groupsave discount by booking as a group and going on the same off-peak train.
-This discount gets you 1/3 off your journey costs and is automatically applied at checkout.
-If you chooseto receive E-Tickets you can then send them to your group rather than passing on loads of paper tickets.
+When travelling with between 3-9 people, you can get a groupsave discount by booking as a group and going on the same off-peak train.
+This discount gets you 1/3 off your journey.
+If you choose to receive e-Tickets, you can then send them to your group, rather than passing on loads of paper tickets.

 Tip 6: Look at the price of 2 singles

-When you are traveling to and from Derby you might be tempted to book a return fare, however this might not provide the best saving.
-Two single fares can sometimes be cheaper, when using Split My Fare we search for the least expensive option for you.
+When you are travelling to and from Derby, you may consider booking a return fare; however, this might not provide the best savings.
+Two single fares can sometimes be cheaper.
+When you use Split My Fare, we search for the most affordable option for you.

 Tip 7: Standard fares aren't always the cheapest

-When travelling by train to Derby you would expect that standard fares are the lowest in price but this is not always the case.
-You can travel in style with bigger seats and free food and drinks if you look at this first-class option when they are in low demand, sometimes a good deal can be found at a similar price or even cheaper than a standard ticket.
+When travelling by train to Derby, you would think that a standard fare will be the lowest in price, but this is not always the case.
+You can travel in style with bigger seats and free food and drinks if you look at first-class tickets; sometimes you can find a good deal at a similar price or even cheaper than a standard ticket.

 Tip 8: Railcards help make you savings

-Regular travelers on the railway can save every time travel by using railcards, even if you only travel by rail a few times a year.
-There are different cards available s and they all offer you free entry to attractions and other money off deals.
+Regular travellers on the railway can save every time travel by using railcards, even if you only travel by rail a few times a year.
+There are different cards available, and they all offer you free entry to attractions and other money off deals.
 Most railcards cost £30 per year and get you 1/3 off your tickets.

-The family & friends railcard gives 1/3 of adult fares and children get 60% off when up to 4 Adults and 4 Children are travelling.
+The family & friends railcard gives 1/3 off adult fares, and children get 60% off when up to 4 Adults and 4 Children are travelling.

-Further information on these cards is on the railcard website and you can also purchase railcards at any National Rail Office.
+Further information is available on the railcard website, and you can also purchase railcards at any National Rail Office.